F L Y I N G B L I N D –

 T H E H A W K M A N R O C K E T C Y C L E

 S C A L E M O D E L P R O J E C T

 A centrepiece of the Gordon’s Alive! collection and a stunning work of art in its own right, this entirely scratchbuilt accurate replica of the famous Hawkman Rocket Cycle now finally exists as a strictly limited edition model kit.

-A true labour of love initiated by a lifelong obsession and borne of frustration with no official reproduction (toy or otherwise) ever coming to pass, UK based fan Chris King gathered a multitude of reference and resources to recreate Flash Gordon’s most iconic screen ride.
-His pursuit of excellence eventually caught the attention of Hollywood where his plans would evolve into something he never could’ve imagined!
+A true labour of love initiated by a lifelong obsession and borne of frustration with no official reproduction (toy or otherwise) ever coming to pass, UK based fan Chris King gathered a multitude of reference and resources to recreate Flash’ iconic screen ride.
+His pursuit of excellence eventually caught the attention of no less than Hollywood itself where his plans would evolve into something he never could’ve imagined!

 Chris takes up the story from here –

 “When Bif Bang Pow released their first wave of 9 inch tall Flash Gordon movie action figures, it finally seemed like the 30 year old wait for a rocket cycle vehicle/toy would be over.
 Sadly, BFP were only able to complete a second wave of figures before their license expired with King Features Syndicate and they did not renew it due to an apparent lack of demand for the product….